cytomining/profiling-recipe/README.md

 Note that the profile that you enter must have permission to upload to the bucket that you set later.

-If you do not want to store/version large files separately, you can skip AWS CLI installation.
+If you do not want to store/version large files on AWS, you can skip AWS CLI installation.

 ### System requirements
 If the profiling pipeline is used for aggregating the single cell profiles, we recommend running the pipeline on a system with a memory at least twice the size of the `.sqlite` files.
 If the pipeline will be used only for running steps that are downstream of aggregation, then it can be run on a local machine.